knpuniversity/ansible/knpu/php-ini-config.md

 to uncomment that line and set it to UTC.
 Quit with Escape, `:q`, enter.

 So how can we tell Ansible to make a change *right* in the middle of a file?
 Of course, Ansible has a module *just* for that!
-Search for the `Ansible lineinefile` module.
+Search for the `Ansible lineinfile` module.
 Ah, ha!

 > Ensure a particular line is in a file, or replace an existing line